cchitsiang/awesome-stars/topics.md

 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - Event Driven Orchestration & Scheduling Platform for Mission Critical Applications
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Federated Query Engine for AI - The only MCP Server you'll ever need
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Query Engine for AI Analytics: Build self-reasoning agents across all your live data
 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app
 - [ConsenSys-archive/truffle](https://github.com/ConsenSys-archive/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login